 Once upon a time (in the 1600’s actually…), a new tribe came from the northern territories.
-They traveled south and met with a lot of other tribes on their path.
-They were guided to food, water and supplies by their spirits.
+They traveled southwards slowly and met with a lot of other tribes on their path.
+They were guided to food, water and other supplies by their guiding spirits.
 From most of the tribes they passed by, some members joined them.
 All had their own good reasons to do so.
-Some attracted by the energy, some fleeing from their own tribe, all of them with the intention to start a new part of their journey and to share their best Self.
+Some attracted by the energy, some fleeing from their own tribe, all of them with the intention to start a new part of their life’s journey and to share their best Self with their new tribe.

-The tribe offered help when others were in need, they exercised their healing powers and soon it became known in advance that the tribe of universal colours was in the area.
-This drew many interested and curious towards them, which led to many talks with local chiefs, elder and medicine men.
-(These talks led to the honouring of Mepi with the “title” Grandmother)
+The tribe offered help when asked for.
+Sometimes others were in need, they then exercised their healing powers with great success.
+Soon it became known in advance that the tribe of rainbow colours was approaching the area.
+This drew many interested and curious people towards them, which led to many talks with local chiefs, elder and medicine men.
+(These contacts intensified over time and led to the honouring of little Mepi with the “title” Grandmother)

-Some joined them for they wanted to learn about their skills, many were attracted by the principles of universal love.
+Some people joined them for they wanted to learn about their skills, but many were attracted by the principles of universal love that the tribe stood for.
 Men and women were equal, decisions were taken after having heard all the points of view…. these were “new” values to many of the tribes they passed by.
 They exchanged not only goods, knowledge and medicine, but also services and energy.

-The tribe was led by Mepi and grew to over 200 members by the time they arrived near the Valley of the Dead (Now called Death Valley in Nevada & California).
+The tribe was led by Mepi and grew to over 200 members by the time they arrived near the Valley of the Dead (Now called Death Valley in California, USA).

-Given its size, the tribe was “tolerated” by the more violent tribes in the area.
-Ilan’s brother, driven by jealousy and anger, sought to destroy them after Ilan was saved by the tribe and after his sister joined the tribe as well.
+Given its size of over 200, the tribe was “tolerated” by the more violent tribes in the area.
+Blue Thunder’s brother, driven by jealousy and anger, sought to destroy them after his brother was saved from dying by the tribe and after his sister joined the tribe as well.

-When Ilan’s brother mortally wounded the pregnant Mepi, he concluded the tribe was helpless because the loss of their leader and the loss they suffered.
-Immediately after he attacked Mepi, he started gathering like minded warriors and convinced them to join him in attacking the tribe of universal colours.
-A few days earlier, a group of 70 had left the tribe in search of water, so the remaining 145 would be easier to conquer.
+18 months passed after Blue Thunder was saved and adopted by the tribe of rainbow colors and after he received his new name, Ilanato Campita.
+Then, Ilan’s brother mortally wounded the heavily pregnant Mepi, he concluded the tribe was helpless because the loss they suffered.
+Immediately after he attacked Mepi, he started gathering like minded warriors and convinced them to join him in attacking the tribe of rainbow colors.
+He knew that a few days earlier, a group of 70 had left the tribe in search of water, so he thought that the remaining 145 would be easier to conquer.

 When Mepi was struck with an axe in her chest by Ilan’s brother, her fellow travellers brought Mepi back to Ilan as fast as they could.
 Mepi spent her last hours lying next to Ilan.
 They held hands when she passed over.
 Her words to him were “Ilan ill rato del la tent ta” (Ilan, look to the love that is next to you).
 The last words she spoke were “follow your own hearts, not mine”